JoeyJFR/JoeyJFR/README.md

 I’ve been passionate about technology and innovation since childhood — always fascinated by how games and systems work behind the scenes.

-After several years as a **physiotherapist**, where I helped patients recover using **data-driven approaches**, I decided to redirect my career toward **programming** to create technology that improves people’s lives.
+After several years working as a **physiotherapist**, where I helped patients recover using **data-driven methods**, I decided to redirect my career toward **programming** to create technology that improves people’s lives.

 I’m currently studying at **42 Lyon** (since November 2024), developing expertise in **C/C++**, **algorithms**, and **system programming**, with growing interests in **data analysis**, **AI**, and **game development**.

 ---

 ### 🧠 My Focus
-- Writing efficient and reliable low-level code in C/C++
+- Writing efficient and reliable low-level code in C and C++
-- Building robust backend systems (HTTP servers, shell, processes)
+- Building robust backend and system-level applications (HTTP servers, shells, containers)
-- Exploring how technology can bridge **healthcare and intelligent systems**
+- Exploring how technology can connect **healthcare** and **intelligent systems**

 ---